Dealing with proprietary A/V formats

-Some audio and video formats are locked behind proprietary software.
-They may only play on specialized programs and sometimes only on certain operating systems.
-If you’ve ever been handed one of these unusual files, you know how frustrating it can be to work with them outside their original ecosystem.
+Reduct supports most audio and video formats, including many proprietary ones.
+But some formats are intentionally locked up inside proprietary software, and only play using specialized programs.
+If you’ve ever been handed one (or many!) of these unusual files, you know how frustrating it can be to try to work with them outside of their original ecosystem.

-If you’ve not opted for the Human Services Import Support add-on, here are some of the common proprietary formats you might come across and how you can handle them yourself.
+If you’ve not opted for the Human Services Import Support add-on, below are some of the more common proprietary formats you might come across, and how you can handle them yourself.

 DS2 is a proprietary format developed by Olympus.
 Many Olympus recorders let you switch to MP3, a standard format supported by Reduct.
 Olympus provides instructions for changing the recording format on models like the DS-9500, DS-9000, and DS-2600.
 There is also a guide that explains how to change the format using the Dictation Module or the Device Customization Program.